CAN-SPAM Act and Sendlane

 Our Terms of Service require that all Sendlane users abide by all CAN-SPAM requirements including:

-- Tell your contacts how to opt out of receiving future email from you
+- No attempts to hide or disguise the email footer, which tells your contacts how to opt-out of receiving future email from you

 - Honor opt-out requests promptly